-- Gen Distributed PV without CER represents generation from distribution-connected solar resources, excluding rooftop and utility-scale solar. - DischargeDistributed storage and ChargeDistributed storage represent the discharge and charge of distributed storage build candidates. - Distribution network capability reflects the existing ability for the distribution network to support these distributed resources for each sub-region.
-This may be modelled as a net operation limit similar to CER, or be defined by medium voltage distribution limit information provided by DNSPs, subject to data availability. - Distribution network augmentation reflects the increase on the distribution network capability to support these distributed resources.
+- Gen Distributed PV without CER represents generation from distributed PV generation build candidates. - DischargeDistributed storage and ChargeDistributed storage represent the discharge and charge of distributed storage build candidates. - Underlying demandCommercial and residential represents underlying commercial and residential loads connected to the medium voltage network, which may or may not be the same as in the above equation. - Distribution network capability reflects the existing ability for the distribution network to support these distributed resources for each sub-region. - Distribution network augmentation reflects the increase on the distribution network capability to support these distributed resources.